16 Pregnancy, Birth, and Baby Books Every Partner Should Read - Baby Chick

 11. “You’re Going to be a Dad!” by DaddiLife Books

 This guide from DaddiLife Books covers pregnancy up to the entire first year with a baby.
-It’s geared toward helping first-time dads overcome their fears and feel prepared for fatherhood.
-This book includes findings and advice from 50 interviews with expectant and new dads sharing their unique experiences.
+It’s designed to help first-time dads overcome their fears and feel prepared for fatherhood.
+This book features findings and advice from 50 interviews with expectant and new fathers, who share their unique experiences.
 It also has a convenient weekly checklist and a new dad dictionary.
 These are some of the topics this book examines:

 • Doctor visits